 Probably one of the most comprehensive ways to go fishing anywhere.
 When we are reef fishing we employ many different methods for our folks to catch fish.
-Often I cary as many as 20 different rods and reels to fulfill a days fishing adventure.
+My boat is a 36 Ft Yellowfin Center Console and Often I cary as many as 20 different rods and reels to fulfill a days fishing adventure for my anglers.

 Bottom fishing is a typical way we fish using fresh live bait, jigs, slow pitch and speed jigs over coral reefs, wrecks and obstructions on the bottom.
 Depths we fish are between 12 and 250 ft.
 Species we fish for are grouper, snapper, jacks, kingfish and cero mackerel.
 We obtain our fresh live bait by trapping them (quickest) and cast netting for them (not so quick).